farirpgs/fari-games/_games/charge-rpg.md

 #### Add Tension

-When you `Add Tension` to a scene, you can ask the GM _"What would adding tension would look like here?"_.
+When you `Add Tension` to an action roll, you can ask the GM _"What would adding tension would look like here?"_.
 The GM can then offer a complication like ticking segments in danger clocks, inflicting stress on your character or adding more drama to the narrative.

 If you accept the deal, you get `+1d6` added to your dice pool.